 No specific treatment is required for ovulation pain as this only occurs for a short time.
 Nevertheless, there are ways to make this time of your monthly cycle much easier.
 Take plenty of time to rest until the pain is gone, taking warm (not hot) baths to feel relaxed, and drink plenty of fluids to keep you properly hydrated.

-For women with severe ovulation pain, over-the-counter pain relievers, such as ibuprofen or aspirin, and a heating pad will usually provide relief from the pain of mittelschmerz.
-If the pain is disabling and you do not wish to become pregnant, you may want to ask your gynecologist to prescribe oral contraceptives.
-They will inhibit ovulation, thereby solving the problem.
+For women with severe ovulation pain, over-the-counter pain relievers, like ibuprofen or aspirin, and a heating pad applied over the abdomen will usually provide relief from the pain of mittelschmerz.
+You can also try pain relievers that are marketed for menstrual pain such as Midol.